NamDinhRobotics/proSLAM/README.md

 ---
 ### It doesn't work? ###

-Feel free to contact the author: schdomin@gmail.com
+Feel free to contact the maintainer at any time (see package.xml)